ebdrup/moduleconfig/README.md

 [![Dependency Status](https://gemnasium.com/Muscula/moduleconfig.png)](https://gemnasium.com/Muscula/moduleconfig)

-You are building a module `MyModule` with a config file
+You are building a module `MyModule` with a user config file
 ------------------------------------------------

 The module `MyModule` has a configuration, by convention this configuration specified in in the file `MyModule.config.js`.